Certificate of language proficiency

 - School of Digital Technologies

-- School of Governance, Law and Society - for the courses of Law and Politics and Governance
+- School of Governance, Law and Society

 - Master level students - language skills have to correspond to level B2 (minimum).